18F/10x-translation-service/research-plan.md

 ## Questions for translation projects

-1. Tell us about your project and your role.
+1. Tell us about your day-to-day and your role.
-1. How many languages do you publish in your project?
-1. Do you translate all of your website content into all the languages?
-If not, how do you go about deciding what should be translated?
+1. How do you go about deciding what should be translated?
 1. Do you translate non-content website copy, such as menus, footers, and other micro-copy?
 1. How does your project manage new content for translation?